kfrancis/ocr/README.md

 `Plugin.Xamarin.OCR` and `Plugin.Maui.OCR` provides the ability to do simple text from image OCR using nothing but platform APIs.

+## Should you use this yet?

+**NO**.
+This is a work in progress and is not ready for production use.
+It is not feature complete and is not yet stable.

 ## Why

 Why am I making this?
 I'm making this because I want to make it easier for developers to do OCR in their apps.
 I want to make it so that you can just use this plugin and not have to worry about the platform specifics.